DataDog/documentation/content/en/real_user_monitoring/guide/remotely-configure-rum-using-launchdarkly.md

 ## Overview
 When instrumenting a [RUM application][1], you can remotely control the RUM initialization configurations based on your immediate needs, such as an ongoing incident where you might need higher fidelity data.

 Instead of having to deploy the changes to your RUM initialization configurations, you can use feature flags.
-Feature flag management companies like [LaunchDarkly][2] evaluate feature flags on the server side and thus allow you to make changes to your code without needing to redeploy.
+Feature flag management companies like [LaunchDarkly][2] evaluate feature flags on the server side and thus allow you to make changes to your code without needing to redeploy it.

 ## Setting up your flag in LaunchDarkly
 To set up your flag in LaunchDarkly, start by following their documentation on [setting up an SDK][3].
 More information on the Client-side SDK is available in LaunchDarkly's [documentation][4].